“Summertime and the livin’ is easy.”

 # 7 Disney Parks

-The one-day tickets for Disney per family member over ten years old range from $109-$159 for regular or peak prices, whether you are going to one park or hopping to their other parks on site.
+Disney resorts are not cheap, but a Disney park trip is a memorable experience.
+The one-day tickets for Disney per family member over ten years old are typically peak prices during the summer, whether you go to one park or hop to their other parks on site.
 Food and beverages are super expensive in the park.
-Summer is peak season and there has been pent-up demand.
+Summer is peak season, and there has been pent-up demand.